gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 ### 2. Adding Agents

 You can add agents to the workflow to be executed sequentially.
 You can add an agent by its class or by providing an already-created instance.
+An agent can be defined either by an interface or a class, having a single method, annotated with an `@Agent` annotation.
+See more: [Agents in LangChain4j](https://docs.langchain4j.dev/tutorials/agents#agents-in-langchain4j)

 ```java
 NovelCreator novelCreator = EasyWorkflow.builder(NovelCreator.class)